-Program listings and screen listings are presented in a in Courier typeface, such as in Figure 0a, "Sample screen listing."
+Program listings and screen listings are presented in Courier typeface, as in Figure 1a.
 When the listing is intended as a sample that the reader will use for an exercise or model, variables that the reader will change are printed in italic Courier.